 A low-consumption website for more responsible digital technology

 A militant message to introduce this page.
 Our bulimia for digital is not without environmental consequences.
 In 2025, it should represent 6% of CO₂ emissions in the world (source), the equivalent of the emissions of a country like India.

 Digital technology and its connected objects will also be responsible for the destruction of our starry sky.
 The satellite Internet will trigger the deployment of tens of thousands of satellites in the very near future.
 These will be all new bright spots in the night sky.
 The spectacle of a celestial vault observed through binoculars devoid of any satellite will soon be a distant memory.

 No website can be green.
-However, this one was designed to limit the IT resources required to its operation in order to reduce its environmental impact.
-For this, the precepts of my GreenIT.fr certification have been implemented:
+However, this one was designed to limit the IT resources required to its operation in order to reduce its environmental impact:

 - The reduced weight of the pages (696 kb on average, that is to say 3 times less than the world average) (source) and loading images only on demand allows fast accessibility anywhere in the world regardless of network quality and regardless of the age of the computer or the phone.